kornilova203/FlameViewer/README.md

 ![](screenshots/hot-spots.png)

 ### Call Tree
 _This page is only for _.ser_ files_
 On **Call Tree** page you can see activity of all threads.
 To see what was happening inside particular thread you should click on it's name.
 ![threads preview](screenshots/preview.png)

 ### Detailed View of Thread
 _This page is only for _.ser_ files_
 On this page you can see what was happening inside some thread.
 All method calls have original order.
 Each rectangle represents only one method call.
-You can see popup with detailed information about method if you place the cursor on the method (there you can see parameters and return value if it was saved).
+You can see popup with detailed information about method if you place the cursor on the method (also there are parameters and return value if they were saved).
 ![](screenshots/thread.png)